Showing posts with label pelham. Show all posts

 Standing on a cork turtle

-Turtle Park was located next to the Roaring Flint River that was overflowing because of all the rain we had lately.
+Turtle Park was located next to the Roaring Flint River, which was overflowing due to the recent rain.

-We walked across the street to the Ray Charles Plaza, where we saw a life-size statue of Ray Charles playing piano on a rotating pestle.
+We walked across the street to the Ray Charles Plaza, where we saw a life-size statue of Ray Charles playing piano on a rotating pedestal.

 It was amazing, around him were piano keys and music notes.